Mechanical and Tensile Testing

 • Reduction in special fixture and die manufacture times

-Customer Focus – Hardness is defined as the resistance to indentation of a material, and it is often determined by measuring the permanent depth or width of the indentation.
+Hardness is the resistance to indentation of a material, and it is often determined by measuring the permanent depth or width of the indentation.
 Basically, when using a fixed force (load) and a given indenter, the smaller the indentation, the harder the material.

 Micro-hardness is the hardness of a material as determined by forcing an indenter such as a Vickers or Knoop indenter into the surface of the material under typical forces of 15 to 1000 gf; usually, the indentations are so small that they must be measured with a microscope.
 Thus, it is useful for a variety of applications: testing very thin materials like foils, measuring individual macrostructural phases, measuring the depth of case hardening, or examining changes in local properties across a weld.